rackerlabs/design-system/_component_design/left-nav.md

 Consider the following best practices when you construct a left navigation pane:

-- Implement only primary and secondary navigation links.
+- Implement only primary and secondary navigation items.
-- If you have a very large information architecture, you can use tertiary navigation elements.
+- If you have a very large information architecture, you can use tertiary navigation items.
 However, in most cases we recommend that you compress or sort the information architecture so that only primary and secondary links are needed.
-- **how to label navigation items?**
 - Use title case when you write the navigation item.
 With title case, the first letter of each word is capitalized, except for articles (*a*, *an*, *the*) and short prepositions (*to*, *by*, *with*).

 {% endcolumn %}